 Fortunately, the Government of India allows assessees to set off and carry forward this unabsorbed depreciation to the subsequent years.
 However, assessees should pay close attention to the rules and restrictions mentioned under Section 32(2) of the Income Tax Act.

 Ans: According to Section 32 of the Income Tax Act, an assessee can carry forward depreciation to the next financial year.
 Thus, the income you earn in the future can be utilised to set off any depreciation you incurred in the past.

-Ans: Yes, it is possible to set off unabsorbed depreciation against capital gains after adjusting them against profits from business.
+Ans: Yes, it is possible to set off unabsorbed depreciation against capital gains after adjusting them against profits from the business.
 These capital gains can be short term or long term, arising from various sources, like the sale of business assets.

 Ans: The closing down or discontinuation of a business does not impact the carrying forward of unabsorbed depreciation.
 Thus, one can continue to set off or carry forward the depreciation balance for an indefinite period.